-That was the mantra I came up with for my first foray into trail running back in ’05, and it seems just as apropos now as it did then.
+That was the mantra I came up with for my first foray into trail running back in ’05, training for Pikes Peak Marathon, and it seems just as apropos now as it did then.
 I’m relentlessly pursuing forward momentum…only instead of making it up 12 percent grades to the top of a 14er, I’m climbing back from injury.

 I just got back from doc’s office.
 I’m glad I tried to go in with no expectations because the reality is just a little bit sobering.
 My hubby pointed out on the way home that the length of recovery says something about how bad my break was/is.